mgaudin/Hy2roresO/docs/dev-docs/approach_strategy.rst

 ~~~~~~~~~~~~

 At the beginning of the process, a method initializes each feature of the layer as an edge and its initial and final nodes, with all their attributes.

 The objects instantiated are stored in two lists that are passed as arguments to all the other methods.

 Correct streams direction
 ~~~~~~~~~~~~

 Methods were implemented to check and correct the streams direction.
 If the option in the launcher interface is checked, directions are tested.

 The checking method is called if the checkbox in the plugin, that asks the user if he wants to be proposed some streams to reverse, is checked.

-A stream direction is suspected to be incorrect if it meets one of the two following criteria:
+A stream direction is suspected to be incorrect if it meets one of the two following **criteria**:
- * The altitudes are known (fields name filled by the user in the launcher) and the initial altitude is lower than the final altitude of the edge;
+ * The altitudes are known (fields name filled by the user in the launcher) and **the initial altitude is lower than the final altitude** of the edge;
- * A connected node is not a source or a sink (degree larger than 1) and has only incoming edges or only outgoing edges.
+ * A connected node is not a source or a sink (degree larger than 1) and has **only incoming edges or only outgoing edges**.

 The suspicious edges are displayed thanks to a dialog box to the user, who can choose for each edge if they want to reverse it or not by knowing the direction of connected streams and the structure of the network.
 Obviously, amongst all the suspicious edges, only the edges approved by the user will be reversed for the orders computation.